 Tjupan language is from the Goldfields region in Western Australia.
 It is spoken by people in and around the towns of Wiluna, Leonora, Laverton and Kalgoorlie.
 The Tjupan people originated from the country north of Mulga Queen and across the area covered by the stations Darlot, Carnegie and Wongawol.
 It extends west to Sandstone, east of Agnew and Leinster and north to the town of Wiluna covering an area of 30 640 square kilometers.

-A short film about Tjupan people going out for honeyants.
+An ABC Open short film about Tjupan people going out for honeyants.

 Tjupan has been referred to as: